abby95/ng-azure-blob/README.md

 # ng-azure-blob
-Angular App to Upload,View,Delete and Download Files to Microsoft Azure Storage Account
+Angular App to Upload,View,Delete and Download Files to/from Microsoft Azure Storage Account